 Boseman brings a strong performance to the screen for this one.
 He portrays the multi-faceted Jacob, who first appears as an unassuming person that keeps to himself.
 However, we quickly learn that Jacob is not one to mess with, as his quiet fire is revealed when Bianca is involved.
 His adversaries are no match for him, as he quickly overcomes them to gain information about Bianca.
 Meanwhile, his fierce drive and protectiveness push him to keep going.
 Boseman brings each side of Jacob to light, effortlessly switching from the more reserved Jacob to the protective brother.

 Da 5 Bloods (2020)

 Da 5 Bloods follows a group of four friends and Vietnam War vets who return to Vietnam years later to find the remains of their squad leader and track down a case filled with gold they hid during battle.
-Their story is told in two parallel storylines: the present day one as they track down the gold and the squad leader’s remains, and a series of flashbacks to during the war when they found the gold.
+Their story is told primarily through the present day as they track down the gold and the squad leader’s remains, with a series of flashbacks to during the war.